 To make the cakes

-- Break the Chinese brown sugar into small pieces, and place in a pan with the water.
+- Place the Chinese sugar in a pan with the water.
 Heat, stirring every minute or two until dissolved, and simmer for 5-10 minutes.

 - Remove the pan from the heat, and whisk in the coconut milk.